 Do you ever find yourself at a market standing in front of the chocolate section in a complete daydream, salivating over all the delicious options gauging how hard you’re going to judge yourself for buying not one, not two bars, but the entire shelf just so that you can try all the different flavors?
 No?
 Just me?
 Some of the most memorable places I’ve tried chocolate around the world include: Italy (specifically Torino), Ecuador, Colombia, and the chocolate capital of Mexico where I had the best mocha of my entire life in Oaxaca.
 I was so excited to find out that I would be able to try delicious chocolate made right here locally on Oahu!

 A few weeks ago I went to the Saturday KCC Farmer’s Market across from Diamond Head and met Nat, the owner of Madre Chocolate, who informed me that there is a cacao farm right here on Oahu!
 Nat partners with Nine Fine Mynahs, an organic cacao farm up on the North Shore in Waialua, to do a cacao farm and chocolate factory tour.
 I couldn’t wait to visit!

-While you’re up North, check out Things to Do on Oahu’s North Shore.
+While you’re up North, check out my local guide on Things to Do on Oahu’s North Shore.

 About Madre Chocolate